 - You committed a low-level offense that is punishable by incarceration in county jail, not state or federal prison.

-- You have no criminal records.
+- You have a short criminal record.

 Are low-income individuals banned from electronic monitoring?

-Ankle monitors or electronic ankle monitors are not a reserve for the rich, meaning, anyone who fits the criteria has the legal right to petition for it.
+Ankle monitors or electronic ankle monitors are not reserved for the rich, meaning, anyone who fits the criteria has the legal right to petition for it.
 However, the costs involved may put a severe strain on your finances.
 Across the country, an ankle monitor may cost you anywhere from $5 to $30 a day.

 What to remember: